 Ivermectin for malaria

 This is an active Deep Dive and we welcome your contributions!
-If you are currently involved or planning research activities on Ivermectin for malaria please contact MESA (email@example.com) or submit your project.
+If you are currently involved or planning research activities on Ivermectin for malaria please contact MESA (firstname.lastname@example.org) or or add your project to the database.

 In order to eliminate malaria from endemic settings an integrated vector management approach is needed and to tackle residual transmission, there is a need to develop additional vector control strategies that complement Long Lasting Insecticide Nets (LLINs) and Indoor Residual Spraying (IRS) by targeting mosquitoes that feed or rest outdoors [ref].